fenago/machine-learning-for-finance/lab_guides/Lab_5.md

 the most useful way to find things in text and proponents argue that they still are.

-No chapter on NLP would be complete without mentioning regexes.
+No lab on NLP would be complete without mentioning regexes.
 With that being said, this section is by no means a complete regex tutorial.
 It\'s intended to introduce the general idea and show how regexes can be used in Python, pandas, and spaCy.